SEO guide

 Custom title tags and meta descriptions

-You can create custom title tags and meta descriptions on individual categories and articles in the editor.
+Create and edit custom title tags and meta descriptions on individual categories and articles in the editor, at the bottom of the editor page:

 Public Sitemaps and SEO